dmrq70/forth-mecrisp/msp430/README.md

 but the memory sizes are wrong, and some irq names are wrong.)

+Finally, note that there are a lot of `include`s in the files.
+You can use `../scripts/resolve_includes.py` to recursively resolve all the `include`s in a given file and produce a single file with everything in it.

 # Random notes

 ## Power consumption on MSP430G2553